Mafdet

 In Sekhem, a person is viewed as an energetic system with the physical body at the core.
 However, a Sekhem healer would work more specifically in the energetic system because it is here that illness first begins as a blockage.
 In Sekhem, healing is seen very much as a two-way process and a way of supporting a person during their own healing journey.
 The Sekhem energy is taken by the client at the level of the higher self.

 Sekhem employs sacred geometry which is linked to the science of the pyramids.
-This energy is really the power of the truth in its purest form.
+This energy is really the power of medicine in its purest form.
 In healing sessions, the practitioner places their hands on or near to the body and passes the Sekhem energy to the recipient.
 Although from a high level, it is also grounding because a bridge is formed between Heaven and Earth.
 The experience can be inspirational and spiritual.